Helping Hundreds of Families Nationwide

 MDL Bellwether Trials

 Bellwether trials are essentially test cases for those involved in an MDL.
-These trials help to give the plaintiffs and defendants an idea of how the majority of cases will be decided.
-It can also provide an idea of the type of compensation payouts that plaintiffs should receive.
+These trials help to give the plaintiffs an idea of how the majority of cases will be decided and what type of compensation that plaintiffs should receive.